 Aloe Vera contains enzymes that open pores and slough off dead skin cells.
 Regular use can greatly improve a sallow complexion.
 Aloe Vera is often used in cosmetics, lip balms, soaps, and energy drinks.
 Aloe Vera contains enzymes that are responsible for new cell growth, healing, and pain relief.
 The plant gel is great for scrapes, skin ulcers, insect bites, rashes, acne, psoriasis, frostbite, eczema, scabies, radiation burns, sunburn, and reducing scar tissue.
 When the soft, pulpy leaves are cut or broken, the transparent thick juice flows freely and should be applied to the affected area as soon as possible.
 As the gel dries, it provides a protective covering, relief from inflammation, and promotes speedy healing.

+The plant is also used in the treatment of arthritis.
+Aloe Vera helps increase the body’s uptake of oxygen.
+It is even used in the treatment of skin cancer, HIV, hemorrhoids, and varicose veins.
 Studies are currently underway to test the medicinal properties of Aloe Vera.
 Preliminary results suggest that the plant may be useful in building immunity.

 Leaves are thick and fleshy, usually light to gray-green in color.
 Aloe Vera can survive extreme growing conditions including everything from arid deserts to humid, tropical jungles (although it cannot tolerate standing water or freezing temperatures).
 Aloe is in the same plant family as lilies, tulips, and garlic.
 There are over 500 aloe species!
 Aloe plants are often grown indoors.
 Water aloe plants only when dry and make sure that the plants get plenty of sunshine with some shade.
 Aloe will grow in poor soil but must have good drainage and temperatures above freezing.